-According to 1991 census, there are about 61.16 million tribals in India, who form 8.08% of India"s total population.
+According to 1991 c20us, there are about 61.16 million tribals in India, who form 8.08% of India's total population.
 This is more than the population of Britain.
 India, in fact, has the second largest tribal population in the world next only to Africa.

-As far a Karnataka is concerned, the tribals share is around 5% of the state"s total population.
-Thought in the beginning our Constitution gave recognition to [in 1956] only 414tribal groups and termed them as "scheduled tribes", the number of such groupings now runs to a fewmorehundreds.
+As far a Karnataka is concerned, the tribals share is around 5% of the state state state of the beginning our Constitution gave recognition to [in 1956] only 414tribal groups and termed them as "scheduled tribes", the number of such groupings now runs to a fewmorehundreds.
 At the nationallevel, in 329 thaluks thetribals are in amajority.
-More than 65% of the tribals live in the areas in which the tribals form more than 50% of the population of those areas.
+More the 55% of the tribals live in the areas in which the tribals form more than 50% of the population of those areas.
 From the point of view of their numbers, the tribals are a "dominant group" in many local areas.